Announcement :

 • Please aim to make reading together enjoyable and successful.
 If your child is struggling with a book, read along with them and tell the teacher

-• Please make sure that children return their reading books in their bags each day.
+• Please make sure that children return their reading books in their bags each day

-As children progress through the school they will be required to learn spelling, tables, complete class work or undertake research.
+As children progress through the School they will be required to learn spelling, tables, complete class work or undertake research.
+Library books will also come home for recreational reading

 The Library is a special part of the school and children are keen to use it regularly.
 Each class visits at least once a week and children can also visit during lunch times.
 Children may bring home books but due to the high cost of books, parents will be sent a notice of overdue books and charged if these books are not returned.